Master Cycle training schedule Updates:

 C4 Assistant Coach and Mat Helpers:

-• All Master Cycle Students can step on the mat and help GC students any class.
+All Master Cycle Students can step on the mat and help GC students any class.
+This is not the C4 program, but you are always welcome to train and help others.

 "Self defense is not just a set of techniques; it's a state of mind, and it begins with the belief that you are worth defending"